 “Agreed Purposes” the performance of the Contract and any other purpose agreed in writing between the parties from time to time;

 “Articulate Material” any Documents or other materials, and any data or other information provided by Articulate either in connection with or relating to the Services;

 “Charges” Articulate’s charges as set out in the Letter of Engagement or the Scope of Work or the Contract for the provision of the Services unless otherwise expressly agreed with the Client;

 “Client” the person, company, firm or entity being party to the Contract and to whom the Services are provided;

-“Services” the services agreed to be provided by Articulate to the Client and set out in the Services Sheet (and the “Services” shall include the Additional Services where the context admits) and/or Contract and may include any or all of the following services: consulting, copy writing services, proofreading services, training services and presentation preparation services.
+“Services” the services agreed to be provided by Articulate to the Client and set out in the Letter of Engagement and/or Contract and may include any or all of the following services: consulting, copy writing services, proofreading services, training services and presentation preparation services.

 “VAT” value added tax.